homerchen19/nba-go/README.md

 #### Check schedule
-In order to show the schedule on some day. `nba-go` provides the command `nba-go game` with some options.
+In order to show the schedule on some days, `nba-go` provides the command `nba-go game` with some options.

 #### Options